Marketers chase trends like surfers chase waves. In an informational industry, it pays to be ahead of the curve.

 Google knows that 50% of online users look for videos about a product or service before visiting a store.
 And Wordstream found that 45% of people watch more than an hour of Facebook or YouTube videos a week.

-As mobile usage proliferates, expect high-quality video to reach new levels and new users in 2017.
+As mobile usage proliferates, expect high-quality video to reach new levels and new users each year going forward.

 Video allows marketers to quickly deliver large amounts of information in a super-engaging way.
 No matter where your audience is in the marketing funnel, video leads to high levels of retention.